lop-Louis/northbook/docs/decision-spine.md

 status: live
 last_reviewed: '2025-11-04'
 audience: Deciders and collaborators tackling multi-team technical choices
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
-narrative_goal: Give a reusable structure for framing, deciding, and reviewing work
+narrative_goal: 'Give a reusable structure for framing, deciding, and reviewing work'
-primary_action: Run your next decision through the four-stage spine
+primary_action: Use the four-stage spine to structure your next decision.
 ---

 # Decision Spine

-<a href="#example-template" data-primary-action>Copy the template and run your next decision</a>
+<a href="#four-stages" data-primary-action>Use the four-stage spine to structure your next decision.</a>

 What: Lightweight framework for making and documenting technical decisions in a repeatable, linkable way.
 Why: Prevents re-litigation, makes tradeoffs explicit early, and leaves a durable paper trail for future teams.
 When: Use for multi‑stakeholder choices, anything with meaningful tradeoffs, or answers you expect to paste more than twice.

-> **Primary action:** Run your next decision through the four-stage spine.

 ## Four stages